 Here’s the same thing in

 German Danish.
 Same disclaimer applies.
 NSFW language (if you speak Danish).

-Here’s another one with some slightly different language, but all the same anger and scaremongering we’ve come to love:
+Here’s another phishing example with some slightly different language, but all the same anger and scaremongering we’ve come to love:

 C’mon, Mr. Retention.
 We’re going to have to take away your internet access, aren’t we?

 For an in-depth look at more of these Bitcoin phishing emails, be sure to check out our article on n1ghtm4r3 phishing emails.

 Phony Invoices, Payments & Bonus Phishing Email Examples

 Everyone loves money, and there are few things more attractive to an employee than an email insinuating that they’re getting a bonus.
 Unfortunately, however, was sent to use from the typo-king version of Captain America, “Stive Rojers.”
 A quick look at the sender’s email address or name is enough to make you hit the spam button right away.
 But then when you actually read this sad excuse of a phishing example, you’ll see that it’s written in a way that it tries to be believable without actually doing a good job.

 If you’re a legal assistant (not a “lawyer assistant,” by the way), you certainly wouldn’t send a message from your boss while addressing them as “The Ssl Store Accountant.”
 That’s a bit on the nose, wouldn’t you say?
 Also, I’m pretty sure that if you worked for a company, you’d know how to properly write their name (The SSL Store), which is named after their core products.
 Just sayin’.